 Protip: If you have a lot of blocked file attachments to send, compress them into a single .zip file and then change the .zip extension in the same manner above.

 If you're not comfortable thwarting Gmail's virus scanner, you still have other options.
-One of our favorites is YouSendIt.
-Once you register, this free service will allow you to send any file type up to 100MB in size (By contrast, Gmail limits messages to 25MB).
-If you need more than that, there are also several subscription plans available starting at $10/month.
+One of our favorites is Hightail (formerly YouSendIt).
+Once you register, this free service will allow you to send any file type up to 250MB in size (by contrast, Gmail limits messages to 25MB).
+If you need more than that, there are also several subscription plans available starting at $16/month.

 If you own a website, chances are you also want to use your personalized email address (email@example.com, for example).
 At the same time, Gmail's feature set typically trounces all over most other email services, including the one that comes prepackaged with your domain.
 One solution is to simply forward your email to a Gmail account, but that isn't exactly elegant.
 Nor is it necessary, because Google allows you to host your domain email at Gmail, giving you the best of both worlds.

-To get started, you need to sign up with Google Apps Standard Edition (it's free) by following this link.
-Click the 'Administrator: I own or control this domain' radio button and type in your domain name in the specified field.
+To get started, you need to register with Google Apps for business by following this link.
+Fill in the required info and hit Next.
+Then, choose the "Use a domain name I have already purchased" radio button and type in your domain name in the specified field.

-When you're finished setting up your account, you'll be required to verify that you own the website you just registered.
+You still need to verify that you own the website you just registered.
+Start the process by clicking on the Gear icon and selecting "Setup," and then select the "Verify domain ownership" option on the left-hand side.
 You can do this in one of two ways - either by uploading an HTML file to your website, or changing the domain's CNAME records with your domain host.
 It doesn't matter which one you choose, though if you choose to go the CNAME route, Google provides specific instructions for several popular hosts here (scroll down and expand 'Specific instructions for popular domain hosts).

 Once you've verified your site, you'll need to configure your domain's MX (Mail Exchange) records.
 How you get there will depend on which host you're using, and so will the records you need to input.
 Find your host here and follow the instructions exactly as Google lays them out, or if you don't see your host listed, follow these general MX record instructions: